-Stanton Road was where the Derbyshires lived.
+Stanton Road was where Job Derbyshire and his family lived.

 Adeline points out that … “Stanton Road had three shops in it.”